Fitness

 Bundeena

 Kicking off your South Sydney kayaking adventures in Simpsons Bay will make for a session filled with big views out to Kurnell and even the Pacific Ocean.
-If you don’t sport your own paddles, hit up Bundeena Kayaks who stock a fleet of single and double top-style kayaks (and paddleboards, for that matter) available for hire.
-The crew here run a slew of daily guided kayak tours but you can also take the kayaks out for a spin without.
+If you don’t own your own kayak and gear, hit up Bundeena Kayaks who stock a fleet of single and double top-style kayaks (and paddleboards too) available for hire.

 Sandy Beach Reserve